Number of candidates per country of origin

 45Malaysia4

-rnumber of candidates per country × national average I.Q. per country as published by Lynn and Vanhanen: 0.21 (n = 77)
+rnumber of candidates per country × national average I.Q. per country as published by Lynn and Vanhanen, later Lynn and Becker: 0.22 (n = 77, p value = 0.06)

 Conclusion

-In this context, one should also consider the highly significant yet tiny correlation of test scores with national average I.Q.'s as routinely reported in the statistical reports (median r = .05 over 73 tests with a total of approximately 2500 score-country pairs).
-So, candidates from high-I.Q. countries score only very, very slightly higher than candidates from low-I.Q. countries, but there are more of them.
+In this context, one should also consider the tiny yet significant correlation of high-range test scores with national average I.Q.'s: 0.082 (p value = 0.0000000007, n = 5650 score-country pairs from 113 tests).
+So, candidates from high-I.Q. countries score only very slightly higher than candidates from low-I.Q. countries, but there are more of them.
 This pattern of correlations is compatible with the following two mechanisms occurring in combination:

-1. High-range tests draw candidates from a certain constant I.Q. range irrespective of their countries of origin; this mechanism would cause there to be more candidates from countries with higher average I.Q.'s, and would cause a zero correlation of test scores with national average I.Q.'s;
+1. High-range tests draw candidates from a certain constant I.Q. range irrespective of their countries of origin; this mechanism would cause there to be more candidates from countries with higher average I.Q.'s, and would cause a near-zero correlation of high-range test scores with national average I.Q.'s;

-2. High-range tests draw more candidates from countries with higher population sizes and/or better infrastructure and access to the tests; this mechanism would cause a positive correlation of test scores with national average I.Q.'s, and would also contribute to the positive correlation between participation per country and national average I.Q., because the countries with higher national I.Q.'s are somewhat more populous on the whole.
+2. High-range tests draw more candidates from countries with greater population sizes and/or better infrastructure and access to the tests; this mechanism would cause a positive correlation of high-range test scores with national average I.Q.'s, and would also contribute to the positive correlation between participation per country and national average I.Q., because the countries with higher national I.Q.'s are very slightly more populous on the whole (this correlation is reported below in the Addition).

 Addition

-This report seems the right place to include the following results, based on national average I.Q.'s reported by Lynn and Vanhanen in past publications, and the estimated national population sizes as per 2022 (Worldometers):
+This report seems the right place to include the following results, based on national average I.Q.'s reported by Lynn and Vanhanen, later Lynn and Becker, and the estimated national population sizes as per 2022 (Worldometers):

-Since especially some countries with low national average I.Q.'s are growing explosively, this world average I.Q. can be expected to drop further.
+Since especially some countries with low national average I.Q.'s are growing explosively, the world average I.Q. is expected to drop further.